yingyuankai/AiSpace/README.md

 <p>

-AiSpace provides highly configurable framework for deep learning model development, deployment and convenient use of pre-trained models.
+AiSpace provides highly configurable framework for deep learning model development, deployment and convenient use of pre-trained models (bert, albert, opt, etc.).

 Table of Contents
 =================